pjakiela/ECON523/exercises/E3-DD1.md

 ### Question 9

-Calculate the difference (between the mean of `Rate1` in the pre-treatment period and the mean of `Rate1` in the psot-treatment period) and the associated standard error by hand using the formula (and the `display` command).
+Calculate the difference (between the mean of `Rate1` in the pre-treatment period and the mean of `Rate1` in the post-treatment period) and the associated standard error by hand using the formula (and the `display` command).

 ### Question 10